ShekinahMaxwell/PC_Disassembly/README.md

 - Step 1: Remove the case screws
 - Step 2: Remove the SATA power and data cables
 - Step 3: Remove the hard drive
-- Step 4: Remove the optical drive
+- Step 4: Remove the optical drive (this PC does not have one)
 - Step 5: Remove the adapter card
 - Step 6: Remove the Power supply
 - Step 7: Remove the front panel connectors